-A summer learning cycle project (examples), completed the summer following the first year of the program, provides students with an opportunity to apply their knowledge and skills.
+A learning cycle project (examples), completed following the first year of the PhD program, provides students with an opportunity to apply their knowledge and skills.
 Most students will work with faculty on projects related to their focal area.
 A student interested in learning implementation and behavior change skills may work with a faculty member involved in implementing guideline-concordant care for low-income patients with diabetes in community settings.
 Doctoral students begin the dissertation proposal early on.
 Working closely with their advisor and planning committee, they draft a proposal for their dissertation, following guidelines for nationally-funded research applications.

 Health Infrastructures and Learning Systems Course Sequences

 *The MS program can be completed in 12 months by completing all the courses in Year 1 or in 20 months by completing the courses in both Year 1 and 2.